htimur/htimur.github.io/_posts/2016-02-27-tailing_the_mongodb_replica_set_oplog_with_scala_and_akka_streams.markdown

 You may wonder why do we need to do all this conversions from `Observable` to `Publisher` and then to the `Source`, when we could simply stick to the Reactive Streams `Publisher` or even use `Observables`.

-Well `Observables` model is quite similar to Reactive Streams API, but they just define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion, when Akka Stream API is focusing on formulation of transformations on data streams.
+Well `Observables` model is quite similar to Reactive Streams API, but they just define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion, when Akka Streams API is focusing on formulation of transformations on data streams.

-So if you are interested only in moving data from Oplog somewhere else you could use the `Observables` model from MongoDB driver, but as soon as there is a need in transformations then Akka Stream is the choice.
+So if you are interested only in moving data from Oplog somewhere else you could use the `Observables` model from MongoDB driver, but as soon as there is a need in transformations then Akka Streams is the choice.

 ## Summary